 The laser emits a beam of light which passes through the top layers of the skin and targets and destroys the hair follicle.
 The laser light is absorbed by the pigment or colour in the shaft of the hair and follicle.
 The energy from the laser heats and permanently destroys the stem holding the hair.
 This loosens the hair which will eventually fall out.
 New hair cells are also prevented from forming.

-IPL is not considered a laser, more a flashlight which does not penetrate deep into the skin.
-It shines light over a wide area affecting the surrounding skin.
+IPL wouldn’t typically be called a laser but has more features like a flashlight which does not penetrate deep into the skin.
+It shines light over a wide area, affecting the surrounding skin.
 It should not be used if you have darker skin as it can affect your skin’s pigmentation.
-Also, hair removal takes longer as it is less effective.
+Hair removal takes longer with this treatment as it is less effective.

 Best for dark skin.

-Popular brands: Candela Gentlemax Pro, Cutera CoolGlide, Cynosure Elite
+Popular brands include: Candela Gentlemax Pro, Cutera CoolGlide, Cynosure Elite

-Operates on the wavelength of 755nm although not as long as the Nd:YAG is suitable on a wide range of skin tones.
-Also has a larger spot size and repetition rate so is one of the quickest treatments available.
+It operates on the wavelength of 755 nm and although it’s not as long as the Nd:YAG, it is suitable on a wide range of skin tones.
+It also has a larger spot size and repetition rate, so is one of the quickest treatments available.

-Popular brands: Candela Gentlemax Pro, EpiTouch Plus, Cynosure Apogee
+Popular brands include: Candela Gentlemax Pro, EpiTouch Plus, Cynosure Apogee

 Best for fair and medium-dark skin